sveltejs/svelte-preprocess/README.md

     /** Disable a language by setting it to 'false' */
     scss: false,

-    /**  Pass options to the default preprocessor an object */
+    /**  Pass options to the default preprocessor method */
     stylus: {
       paths: ['node_modules']
     },